dawesi/lucee-panther/README.md

 # Lucee Panther
-Panther is a admin panel reimagination for [Lucee](https://lucee.org) (o/s coldfusion/cfml engine) by TeamCFML and is based on the the DiiMES Framework version v14.x+
+Panther is a admin panel reimagination for [Lucee](https://lucee.org) (o/s coldfusion/cfml engine) by TeamCFML and is based on the the DiiMES CFML Framework version v14.x+

 The project was started in 2018, and has now been moved to Bitbucket.